-13. The consent holder's reasons why they have not actioned or addressed the DOC Liaison Officer's concerns: 14.
-Until Completion of Construction, copies of all current and certified Management Plans referred to in Conditions 3 and 4 must be kept at Construction Staging Area 3 at all times.
-15. From the Commencement of Generation, and to the extent of their respective tenures, copies of all current, certified Management Plans referred to in Conditions 4 and 5 must be kept at the Power Station Site at all times.
+12. Until Completion of Construction, copies of all current and certified Management Plans referred to in Conditions 3 and 4 must be kept at Construction Staging Area 3 at all times.
+13. From the Commencement of Generation, and to the extent of their respective tenures, copies of all current, certified Management Plans referred to in Conditions 4 and 5 must be kept at the Power Station Site at all times.